GullaManeesh/BDA/internal2/retail_tumbling.md

 The system groups data by country and time window, producing daily revenue per country.
 The output updates as new files are streamed into the system.

+## 📌 What is Tumbling Window?
+A tumbling window is a fixed-size, non-overlapping time window used in stream processing.
+Each data record belongs to exactly one window, and windows do not overlap.

 ## ⚙️ Technologies Used
 - Apache Spark – A distributed processing engine that supports real-time analytics using Structured Streaming and window-based computations.